 What are your USPs (unique selling points)?
 Identify what makes you, your idea or your organisation unique.
 Focus on the qualities only you have that can benefit the listener.
 The intention is to stand out from the competition whether it be other candidates or business competitors.

 ‘I have extensive experience of actively hiring good quality candidates within both a corporate environment and also for a leading high street recruitment agency.
 I apply this knowledge and experience to provide specialist, focused, practical outplacement and career transition advice and guidance to enable participants to achieve their desired goals.’

 Be clear about what you want and align it to what the listener is looking for.
 When you have communicated your USPs you need to engage your audience through asking open ended questions to involve them in the conversation

 ‘What areas of your CV do you currently tailor when applying for a role?’

 ‘Where are you finding most success from your job search?
 What approaches have you tried so far?
 Talk me through your job search strategy’

 Like anything else, practice makes perfect.
 How you present your pitch is just as important as what you say.
 If you don’t practice it is likely your pitch may sound unnatural or you could miss some key information out.
+Maybe look into a way to record yourself so that you can hear what you sound like.
+There are free and easy to use tools available online such as this voice recorder from VEED.
 Remember that to be pitch perfect, it will need to be tailored in line with the opportunity, so always consider your audience and what elements are most relevant.

 Renovo is one of the UK’s leading providers of outplacement and career transition support.
 We work with both organisations and individuals to support all their career transition requirements.
 If you would like to understand how Renovo can help you be pitch perfect please call 0800 612 2011 or email firstname.lastname@example.org